Coronavirus: Russia agrees to produce Sputnik V vaccine in India | DW | 27.11.2020

 Read more: Russia's Sputnik-V coronavirus vaccine trial shows 'encouraging' results

-Developers of the Sputnik V vaccine on Thursday said that UK-based drugs firm AstraZeneca should try combining its experimental shot with the Russian one to boost efficacy.
+Developers of the Sputnik V vaccine on Thursday said that UK-based drug firm AstraZeneca should try combining its experimental shot with the Russian one to boost efficacy.

 AstraZeneca, which says its vaccine could be up to 90% effective, has said it will have as many as 200 million doses of vaccine by the end of this year.